duongngockhanh/denoising-diffusion-pytorch/README.md

-# diffusion-pytorch
+# Diffusion PyTorch
-Implementation of the paper named Denoising Diffusion Probabilistic Models.
+Implementation of Denoising Diffusion Probabilistic Models in PyTorch.